What Does Collate Mean in Printing? A Comprehensive Guide

 3. Custom Collating: Custom collation might be necessary for specialised projects.
 This involves specific sequencing or grouping of pages tailored to unique needs, such as legal documents or bespoke marketing materials.

 4. Manual Collation: This method involves physically sorting and organising printed pages in the correct order.
-It is often used for small-scale projects or when dealing with multiple versions of a document.
+It is often used for small-scale projects or when dealing with multiple document versions.
 Manual collation offers significant accuracy and control, ensuring that every document copy is organised in the intended sequence.

 5. Automatic Collation: This method leverages software or printer settings to sort and print pages in the right order, maximising time efficiency and minimising error risks.
 Modern printers come equipped with features that enable automatic collation, ensuring that multiple copies of a multi-page document are printed correctly from the first to the last.